Picture a recruiter’s nightmare.

 Providing a great candidate experience is one of the best ways to improve overall employee satisfaction and retention.
 One way you can do this is by keeping the initial application process as short and simple as possible.

-We have a good idea of what you’re thinking now: How does a pre-employment assessment achieve that?
-The candidate has barely interacted with your company, and you’re asking them to invest their precious time in an online assessment.
+We know what you’re thinking: How does a job assessment achieve that?
+The candidate has barely interacted with your company, and you’re asking them to invest their precious time in an online assessment, which you then need to check.
+A total waste of time, right?

 However, there is another way to think of this.
 Candidates might take hours tailoring their resumes and writing cover letters when applying to your organization.